daxcay/ComfyUI-Nexus/README.md

 - Now copy this address.
 For example, if it's `http://192.168.1.45:<comfy_port>`, the final URL will be: `http://192.168.1.45:5000`
 - Share this with your brother or friends for collaboration.

-> Ngrok and WiFi address will change if you restart the machine or application. so follow above steps if somthing goes wrong.
+> Ngrok and WiFi address will change if you restart the machine or application. so follow above steps if something goes wrong.
 <br>

 ## Permissions in ComfyUI-Nexus